When to visit the vet?

 BASICS/CAUSES:

-Perianal adenomas arise from the sebaceous glands present in the skin around the anus.
+Perianal adenomas develop from the sebaceous glands present in the skin around the anus.
 These glands are targeted by sex hormones, especially testosterone, and can grow excessively when these hormones are present in higher concentrations.

 The most important facts at a glance